-How do we create a life we love?
+How do you live authentically?
+And how do you go about creating a life you love?
 And how do we know what that life will look like?

 Like everything the quest for authenticity has become muddied by overuse of the latest ‘buzz’ word.
-It’s unfortunate because I love authenticity as a word and concept, but I’m becoming more and more wary of using it because, well, everyone else is and it’s left me questioning with what intent?
+It’s unfortunate because I love the word and concept.
+However I’m wary of using it because, well, everyone else is!
+It’s left me questioning with what intent?
 Do they even know what it means?
 And are they really being authentic?

 I’m no expert, but I see ‘living authentically’ as removing the mask so many of us hide behind in an attempt to fit in, fly under the radar or to stand out from the pack.
 It’s about being our true self – not the self that others want us to be, or who we think they want us to be.
 It’s being comfortable in our own skin.

-I’ve spent a large majority of my life trying to be someone else – either the person I thought others wanted me to be or the person they wanted me to be.
+As a reformed people pleaser, I’ve spent majority of my life trying to be someone else.
+Either the person I thought others wanted me to be or the person they wanted me to be.
 Be it bosses, friends, family, men…it was all the same.
 I was so desperate for approval, to be liked, to be told I’d done a good job.
-Yes, I was a success but deep down I was a mess.
-Depression, chronic anxiety, and fatigue.
-I was living in a constant state of turmoil, swimming against the tide and in total conflict with myself.
+I was a success but deep down I was a mess.
+Depression, chronic anxiety, fatigue, and living in a constant state of turmoil, swimming against the tide and in total conflict with myself.

 And there you have it.
 THE question…Who was I?

 The last few years have been an intense period of self-exploration and discovery, during which I have rediscovered who I am.

 I am happy to say that I now know who I am and I actually like myself, warts and all.